SohamA2002/Serverless-Registration-Form/README.md

 # 🔹 Step 2: Create IAM Role for Lambda Function

 * We need to create an IM role that will allow our function to access dynamodb table.
-* IAM - Role --> Name: RegistrationFormRole --> Permissions:1.
+* IAM -> Role --> Select trusted entity as (AWS service) & Use case as (Lambda) --> Permissions: 1.
 CloudWatch Full Access 2.
-DynamoDB Full Access --> Create
+DynamoDB Full Access --> Name: RegistrationFormRole --> Create
 * We need to provide the dynamodb full access for the Lambda function to read write and do whatever it wants on the dynamodb table & Cloud watch full access because we need to look for the logs.

 # 🔹 Step 3: Create Lambda Function